taleson96/datasciencecoursera/GettingCleaningData/README.md

 The included scripts will read, merge, process, and analyse data in order to tidy it up for analysis.

+## Running the Script

+Inside the working directory, source("run_analysis.R").

+The script is assuming the unzipped directory of the data is already there.
+If not, then run __download_uci_data()__.

+Otherwise, just type __run_analysis()__

+This function will return the tidy data table and create an equivalent output file : _activitydata_tidy.txt_.

+### Important variables

+* _train_df_ - Merged training data frame from subject_data, Xdata, and ydata of training directory.
+* _test_df_ - Merged test data frame from subject_data, Xdata, and ydata of test directory.
+* _alldata_df_ - Merged train_df and test_df with labels for the columns.
+* _activity_cleandf_ - the "clean" extracted data from alldata_df with only "mean" and "std" vectors.
+Also has translated "activity_name" vector to provide a name for activity number.
+* _activity_tidydf_ - final output of _tidy_ dataset, with rows grouped by subject and activity with mean of each feature vector.

 ## Files:

 ### README.md